 Browse our press releases

-The Pamantasan ng Lungsod ng Maynila (PLM) celebrates the success of its College of Medicine graduates who passed the March 2023 Physician Licensure Examination.
+The Pamantasan ng Lungsod ng Maynila (PLM) celebrates the strong performance of its alumni from the College of Medicine who passed the October 2021 Physician Licensure Examination.

 PLM logged the highest passing rate among all medical schools with a 98.06% passing rate, as 101 of its 103 test takers making the cut.

 The university’s passing rate is well above the national passing rate of 72.85%.
 In total, there are 1,677 newly-licensed medical doctors out of 2,302 test takers.

 PLM also celebrates with its medical school alumnus, Vienne D. Pinlac, who ranked Top 5 among all the board passers.
 He recorded an 87% score in the examination.

 “PLM considers topping the medical board exam as extremely significant as the world battles the COVID-19 pandemic that has caused over 5 million deaths and trillions of pesos in economic losses,” PLM President Emmanuel Leyco said.